 Many California communities, including the agriculturally productive Monterey and Santa Cruz coasts, rely on groundwater to meet the freshwater needs of their residents and farmers.
 In California, 80% of groundwater goes to agriculture. (photo by Stacy Geiken)

-But pumping freshwater out of the ground changes the fluid pressure of underground aquifers, and if an aquifer is located near the coast, the result can be an influx of saltwater.
-Over the course of decades, saltwater intrusion can dramatically change the salinity of an aquifer, rendering it unusable.
+Pumping freshwater out of the ground changes the fluid pressure of aquifers, and if the aquifer is located near the coast, saltwater can move in.
+Saltwater intrusion can dramatically change the salinity of an aquifer, rendering it unusable. (photo by Stacy Geiken)